Klump3n/lcg_tests/README.md

 ## Contents

 This package contains two scripts.
- * ```lcong.py``` is a script that can create pseudo random numbers with an LCG with varying paramters.
+ * ```lcong.py``` is a script that can create pseudo random numbers with an LCG with varying parameters.
 It then performs statistical tests and the spectral test on these numbers.
 It can also read in binary numbers from a text file and perform the statistical tests on them.
 The results of the LCG analysis are stored in pickled files.
  * ```plot_results.py``` is a script that reads the pickled results files and can display the results.

 ## Usage